Ermegilius/YouGnosis/README.md

 YouGnosis is my very first big, completely solo project.
 This platform is designed to assist content creators in analyzing their channel performance.
 I know there are relatively similar tools out there, but I build this to grow my own skills.

+As is on 02.12.2025, YouGnosis is in active development, and new features are being added.
+Right now it can only retrieve and store analytics data from YouTube API.

 You can use YouGnosis for free for **non-commercial purposes**.
 If you wish to use it commercially, you must obtain explicit permission from the copyright holder.

 ---